mkoohang/mas-programming-assignment/README.md

 3. `cd` in to the repository and create a virtual environment `python3 -m venv ./venv`
 4. Activate the virtual environment `source ./venv/bin/activate`
 5. Install the required packages `pip install -r requirements.txt`
 6. Export the following environment variables in your terminal or change the values in the `create_app()` function in the app.py file from `os.environ.get()` to the values listed here.
 These values are included in the write up for the assignment rather than this README for security purposes.
 Please refer to my written submission for the values of these environment variables.

+Example for how to export: type `export MONGODB_URI=valueinwriteup`.
+Repeat this process for all 6 variables shown below and replace 'somevalue' with the value given in the write up submission.
+DO NOT put quotes around the value.

+Example for replacing values in 'app.py': Change `application.config['MONGO_URI'] = os.environ.get('MONGODB_URI')` to `application.config['MONGO_URI'] = "valueinwriteup"`.
+MAKE SURE to include the quotes around the value so that it's a string.

+Repeat either of these processes for each of the variables below.
     1. MONGODB_URI=?
     2. FLASK_ENV=?
     3. DEBUG=?